raphaelsty/M5-Forecasting-Accuracy/README.md

 I will then compare this process to **deploying a model** with the Creme and Chantilly libraries.

-The main developper of Creme (Max Halford) did a blog post **[here](https://towardsdatascience.com/machine-learning-for-streaming-data-with-creme-dacf5fb469df)**.
-This is a good introduction to the philosophy of online learning.
+[Max Halford](https://maxhalford.github.io) is the main developper of Creme and he's the one who initiated the project, he did a blog post **[here](https://towardsdatascience.com/machine-learning-for-streaming-data-with-creme-dacf5fb469df)**.
+This is a good introduction to the philosophy of online learning and especially Creme philosophy.
 Feel free to have a look at it if you are interested in the subject.

 <p align="center">
     <img src="images/mats-speicher-FxGoXaib51Q-unsplash.jpg">